pan-grayza/Pan-Grayza/README.md

 # Hi there 👋, my name is Stepan
 ### I am Front-End Developer

 I'm Stepan from Ukraine.
-I'm sort of Front-End Developer, that enjoys studying something new about design, programing and science.
+I'm a Front-End Developer, that enjoys studying something new about design, programing and science.

 ## Languages and Tools: